On the spherical cardioid distribution and its goodness-of-fit: Spherical cardioid distribution

 which enables inverse transform sampling by solving $T=F_{\bmu}^{-1}(U)$ for $U\sim\mathrm{Unif}(0,1)$.
 In particular, for $\rho>0$, the cubic equation has an explicit valid root given by $T=\sqrt[3]{-q/2+\sqrt{\Delta}}+\sqrt[3]{-q/2-\sqrt{\Delta}}$, where $q=2(1-2u)/\rho$, $p=(2-\rho)/\rho$, and $\Delta=(q/2)^2+(p/3)^3$.

-The inverse transformation method is rarely preferable over rejection sampling besides $k=1,2$.
+Due to the cost of inverting the distribution function, the inverse transformation method is rarely computationally more efficient than acceptance--rejection sampling except for $k=1,2$.
 However, for odd $k\geq 1$, we can borrow from the stochastic representation of skew symmetric distributions \citep[e.g.,][Proposition 1.3]{Azzalini2014} to simulate $\mathrm{C}_k(\bmu,\rho)$ exactly without rejections due to the parity of $f_d$ (see \eqref{eq:fd}) and oddness of $\tilde{C}_k^{(d-1)/2}$.
-Algorithm \ref{algo:sim2} and the proof of Proposition \ref{prp:algo2} give the specifics.
+Algorithm \ref{algo:sim2} and the proof of Proposition \ref{prp:algo2} give the details.

 \begin{proposition} The random vector $\bX$ generated in Algorithm \ref{algo:sim2} is distributed as $\mathrm{C}_k(\bmu,\rho)$. \end{proposition}